Mice and Rats

 • Keep all trash and recycling bins tightly sealed

-• Regularly turn compost in order to encourage quicker breakdown
+• Regularly turn compost to encourage quicker breakdown

 • Store all pet food and items like bird seed in tightly sealed containers, preferably indoors

-• In the home, make certain to keep all food prep and consumption areas clean and clear of food waste
+• In the home, make sure to keep all food prep and consumption areas clean and clear of food waste

 • Keep dirty dishes out of the sink; regularly run your dishwasher, if applicable